Integrat-edCircuit/qelectrotech-doc/source/users/folio/properties/folio_size.rst

    Figure: QElectroTech folio with 17 columns (0 to 16) and 8 rows (A to H) is shown

-The parameters that can be costumized from **Dimensions of folio** section from the `folio properties PopUp window`_ are:
+The parameters that can be customized from **Dimensions of folio** section from the `folio properties PopUp window`_ are:

     1. Number of columns.